louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^93a2b2e1].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Riot control agents—clinical symptoms and assessment findings include that symptoms after exposure may involve the eyes (tearing, pain, conjunctivitis, blurred vision), nose/mouth/throat (rhinorrhea, burning/pain, trouble swallowing, drooling), lungs (chest tightness, coughing, choking sensation, wheezing, dyspnea), skin (burning, redness, dermatitis), and gastrointestinal system where nausea and vomiting are rare.
+Riot control agents — clinical symptoms and assessment findings include that symptoms after exposure may involve the eyes (tearing, pain, conjunctivitis, blurred vision), nose/mouth/throat (rhinorrhea, burning/pain, trouble swallowing, drooling), lungs (chest tightness, coughing, choking sensation, wheezing, dyspnea), skin (burning, redness, dermatitis), and gastrointestinal system where nausea and vomiting are rare.
 Pertinent assessment findings include whether a riot control agent was used, symptoms of exposed, lung sounds, and evidence of other traumatic injuries.

 ---